 As you can imagine it is quite difficult to apply treemap charts to a context that is not the one we just described.
 Treemap charts are one of the chart types that are not suitable when the data we are working with is not divisible into categories and sub-categories.
 Moreover, we can’t use treemap charts if we want to track development over time.

-Bridge, also known as waterfall charts, take their origins from consulting.
+Waterfall, also known as bridge charts, take their origins from consulting.
 Several decades ago top tier “24/7 at your service” consultants at McKinsey popularized this type of visualization among their clients.
 And ever since, the popularity of bridge charts has continued to rise.

 Bridge charts are made of bars showing the cumulative effect of a series of positive and negative values impacting a starting and an ending value.
 Here’s an example.